BytePackager/packagecore/doc/03_command.md

   directory does not exist, it will be created.
 Defaults to ./.

+* `-e <variable name>=<variable value>`:
+  Add the given environment variable to the executed docker containers.
+May be specified multiple times to provide multiple environment variables.

 You can also get a list of distribution that packages can currently be built